jeremygonsalves/price-predictor-stocks/README.md

 # Real-Time Stock Price Prediction System

 A sophisticated real-time stock prediction system that provides buy/sell recommendations at 12pm based on 4-hour price predictions.
-The system uses LSTM neural networks with sentiment analysis from Reddit and news sources to make accurate predictions.
+The system uses **config-driven ensemble methods** with LSTM neural networks and sentiment analysis from Reddit and news sources to make accurate predictions.

 ## Features